enochgitgamefied/Request_Smuggling_CLTE_XSS_PinewoodStore_Auto_Shop_Lab/README.md

 This mechanism allows servers to **stream content** dynamically without knowing the total size up front.

-If you want, I can craft a **raw HTTP example** using these chunks, ready to paste into Burp Repeater or Turbo Intruder!
-Want me to do that? 🚀

 ### 🔧 How Do You See This in Burp?